TRaSH-Guides/Guides/docs/Bazarr/Setup-Guide.md

 ----

-If you still have questions please check the [Troubleshooting](https://wiki.bazarr.media/Troubleshooting/Asking-for-help-or-report-a-problem/){:target="_blank" rel="noopener noreferrer"} section in the wiki.
+If you still have questions, please check the [Troubleshooting](https://wiki.bazarr.media/Troubleshooting/Asking-for-help-or-report-a-problem/){:target="_blank" rel="noopener noreferrer"} section in the Bazarr wiki.
-For more info about the other settings check the [Settings](https://wiki.bazarr.media/Additional-Configuration/Settings/){:target="_blank" rel="noopener noreferrer"} wiki.
+For more info about the other settings, check the [Settings](https://wiki.bazarr.media/Additional-Configuration/Settings/){:target="_blank" rel="noopener noreferrer"} section in the Bazarr wiki.